wyattscarpenter/knowledge-lamborghini/readme.md

 _"But you know what I like a lot more than knowledge?
 Knowledge."_

-This is Knowledge Lamborghini ("KL"), an eclectic discord bot with exactly these features:
+This is Knowledge Lamborghini ("kl"), an eclectic discord bot with exactly these features:

 Negative features: